thekana/MTRN3500-Assign2/README.md

 School policy applies.
 ```
 4. **DO NOT FORGET** to submit all your software in a zip file named z<1234567>.zip with <1234567> re-
-    placed by your student number.Submit your file by 11.59 pm of 9 August 2019.
+    placed by your student number.
+Submit your file by 11.59 pm of 9 August 2019.
 Failing to do
     this will apply late submission penalties to your full assignment marks.

 **NOTE:** The penalty for late assessment is as per the School policy.
 It applies if you did not complete